Classical language: Classical languages in Asia

 In terms of worldwide cultural importance, Edward Sapir in his 1921 book Language extends the list to include classical Chinese, Sanskrit and Arabic:

 When we realize that an educated Japanese can hardly frame a single literary sentence without the use of Chinese resources, that to this day Siamese and Burmese and Cambodgian bear the unmistakable imprint of the Sanskrit and Pali that came in with Hindu Buddhism centuries ago, or that whether we argue for or against the teaching of Latin and Greek [in schools,] our argument is sure to be studded with words that have come to us from Rome and Athens, we get some indication of what early Chinese culture and Buddhism, and classical Mediterranean civilization have meant in the world's history.
 There are just five languages that have had an overwhelming significance as carriers of culture.
 They are classical Chinese, Sanskrit, Arabic, Greek, and Latin.
 In comparison with these, even such culturally important languages as Hebrew and French sink into a secondary position.

 In this sense, a classical language is a language that has a broad influence over an extended period of time, even after it is no longer a colloquial mother tongue in its original form.
 If one language uses roots from another language to coin words (in the way that many European languages use Greek and Latin roots to devise new words such as "telephone", etc.), this is an indication that the second language is a classical language.

 In comparison, living languages with a large sphere of influence are known as world languages.

+The use of Classical Chinese in writing remained nearly universal until the late 19th century, culminating with the widespread adoption of written vernacular Chinese with the May Fourth Movement beginning in 1919.
+Spoken Chinese evolved faster than the written form.
+The vernacular Old Chinese eventually gave rise to Middle Chinese in the Middle Ages.
+Middle Chinese give origin to local Chinese language varieties forming a branch of the Sino-Tibetan language family, many of which are not mutually intelligible.
+The varieties are typically classified into several groups: Mandarin, Wu, Min, Xiang, Gan, Jin, Hakka and Yue, though some varieties remain unclassified.
+Modern Standard Chinese is based on Mandarin and is the national lingua franca of China, one of the official languages of the United Nations and of Singapore, and one of the national languages of Taiwan.